Kerala Itinerary - 7 Days

 Suggested 7-day Kerala Itinerary

 Kerala is very well connected to all parts of India and there are feasible options to reach major cities by train and plane.
-Kerala has three international airports at Kochi, Thiruvananthapuram, and Kozhikode.
+Kerala has three international airports – Kochi, Thiruvananthapuram, and Kozhikode.
 We are starting our journey from Kochi and ending it at Thiruvananthapuram.
 This itinerary is designed with the assumption that you have a vehicle at your disposal.
 If you are using other modes of transport, make the required adjustments.

 Kerala Itinerary – Day 1: Kochi – Munnar